 - Topic 6: How do we plan for whole-school change and improvement in relation to student wellbeing?

 - Identify how ‘wellbeing’ is defined and theorised

-- Explain the role that schools play in promoting health
+- Explain the role that schools play in promoting students’ social and emotional wellbeing

 You are assessed according to the following three components, each with its own weighted value against your overall result:

+You can study this unit as part of the Master of Education.
 Please note, unit structure and content are subject to change.
 Contact your SCU Online student advisor on 1300 589 882 for more information based on your particular circumstances.